vele616/monorepo/packages/jobboard/website/content/jobs/senior-project-manager-10up-IQyrb.md

 *   Remote working experience.

 10up has been making the web better by finely crafting websites and tools for content creators since 2011.
 With ~200 experts in digital strategy and management, software engineering, user experience and interactive design, cloud infrastructure, and audience and revenue optimization; we’re big enough to conquer any challenge, and small enough to care.
 10up is committed to the ideal of a diverse and inclusive workplace, welcoming anyone and everyone who shares and lives our core business values.
 We look forward to connecting with you!

-10up has been making the web better by finely crafting websites and tools for content creators since 2011.
-With ~200 experts in digital strategy and management, software engineering, user experience and interactive design, cloud infrastructure, and audience and revenue optimization; we’re big enough to conquer any challenge, and small enough to care.
-10up is committed to the ideal of a diverse and inclusive workplace, welcoming anyone and everyone who shares and lives our core business values.
-We look forward to connecting with you!